Targeted maximum likelihood estimation

-Targeted Maximum Likelihood Estimation (TMLE) (also, more accurately referenced as Targeted Minimum Loss-Based Estimation) is a general statistical estimation framework for causal inference and semiparametric models.
+Targeted Maximum Likelihood Estimation (TMLE) (also more accurately referred to as Targeted Minimum Loss-Based Estimation) is a general statistical estimation framework for causal inference and semiparametric models.
 TMLE combines ideas from maximum likelihood estimation, semiparametric efficiency theory, and machine learning.
 It was introduced by Mark J. van der Laan and colleagues in the mid-2000s as a method that yields asymptotically efficient plug-in estimators while allowing the use of flexible, data-adaptive algorithms such as ensemble machine learning for nuisance parameter estimation.

 TMLE is used in epidemiology, biostatistics, and the social sciences to estimate causal effects in observational and experimental studies.
 Applications of TMLE include Longitudinal TMLE (LTMLE) for time-varying treatments and confounders.
 Variations in how the targeting step in TMLE is carried out have resulted in various versions of TMLE such as Collaborative TMLE (CTMLE) and Adaptive TMLE for improved finite-sample performance and automated variable selection.